 And Jesus said to them, “I am the bread of life.
 He who comes to Me shall never hunger, and he who believes in Me shall never thirst.John 6:35

 Here Jesus is saying He IS the bread of life.
-The words “I am” is in Greek the phrase eimi:
+The word “I am” is in Greek the phrase eimi:

 εἰμί eimi; I exist (used only when emphatic): — am,

 When He said this, He angered the religious leaders.
-He was effectively saying “I am Yahweh!
+He effectively said, “I am Yahweh!
 I have come from heaven”.
 Yahweh means I am who I am!

 B. The Bread is Jesus’ Flesh.